The Triumph of BTS

 Over the course of the group’s existence, none of the members of BTS have acknowledged any romantic relationships, though several have alluded to dating before they joined.
 The official line is they’re too busy.
 The usual pop-group thinking might suggest BTS worry about fan reaction on this subject, but Suga, at least, rejects that idea.
 “I have a hard time understanding this question,” he says.
 “The ARMY is a diverse group.
 In this hypothetical situation, some may accept it, some may not.
 Whether it’s dating, or something else, they’re all individuals, and they will understand things differently.”

-In 2018, BTS negotiated a renewal of their contract with Si-hyuk’s company, committing to another seven years as a band.
-In the process, they were given a financial stake in HYBE.
+In 2018, BTS negotiated a renewal of their contract with Bang’s company, committing to another seven years as a band.
+Two years later, they were given a financial stake in HYBE.
 “It’s very meaningful,” says RM, “for us and also the company, that we admit and recognize each other as true partners.
 Now Big Hit’s success is our success, and our success is Big Hit’s success.”
 It also meant a multimillion-dollar windfall for the group when HYBE went public last year.
 “That’s very important,” RM says with a grin.

 There’s a pitfall waiting for BTS that every enduring male South Korean group has faced: In light of ongoing tensions with North Korea, men are typically required to start a 21-month term of military service by their 28th birthday.
 Jin turned 28 on December 4th, but that month, the government passed a law offering him a direct reprieve: “A pop-culture artist who was recommended by the Minister of Culture, Sports and Tourism to have greatly enhanced the image of Korea both within the nation and throughout the world” would now be able to wait until he’s 30 to serve.